claudebaxter/free-code-camp-progress/front-end-development-libraries/Test-Projects/Random-Quote-Machine/README.md

-#random-quote-generator

-Testing page for the freecodecamp.org Random Quote Generator.
-Completed tutorial from freecodecamp.org.
+# Aurelius Quotes

+This is the application I've made to submit to "Random Quote Machine" challenge from freecodecamp.org.

+(the below link is a placeholder and doesn't work yet)

-To view this page, click <a href=https://elborracho420.github.io/free-code-camp-progress/front-end-development-libraries/Test-Projects/Random-Quote-Machine/index.html title="Random Quote Machine"> here.</a>
+To view the project submission, click<a href=https://elborracho420.github.io/repo-name/folder-name/file-name.html title="Aurelius-Quotes"> here.</a>